A Prayer of Reverence

 God the Father?

 How humbling is that one line to our overly self-indulgent, independent society.
-Even as Christians while we hold tightly to the idea that God is our Father, we have lost sight of what a father was intended to be.
+Christians hold tightly to the idea that God is our Father, but we no longer see Fatherhood as intended.
 Think of all the fathers you see on TV or in the movies.
-Now think of how a good portion of fathers today act within their families.
-The idea of the father has been so diluted, and warped that its no wonder we can no longer comprehend God’s function as not only loving protector but also as an authority to respected and obeyed.
+Now think of how a good part of fathers today act within their families.
+The idea of the father has been so diluted, and warped that it’s no wonder we can no longer comprehend God’s function as not only loving protector but also as an authority to respected and obeyed.

 A Poor Reflection

-Its not surprising then that the world today has little interest in a relationship with God, much less His Son.
+It’s not surprising then that the world today has little interest in a relationship with God, much less His Son.
 It is up to us, as Christians, to begin to change our perceptions of who God really is regardless of the poor reflections we are see each day.
-In fact, If you are a father, it is up to you to endeavor to be that reflection.
-If you are wife or child it is up to you to empower Dads to be the reflection God intended.
+In fact, if you are a father, your job is reflecting God to your children.
+If you are wife or child it is up to you to allow Dads to be the reflection God intended.